tomaszeman/Xunit.Extensions.Ordering/README.md

 }
 ```

-### Ordering test classes in collection
+### Ordering classes in collection

-You can order test classes in collections by adding `Order` attribute too but you have to use patched test framework by add following line to AssemblyInfo.cs
+You can order test classes in collections by adding `Order` attribute but you have to use patched test framework by adding following lines to `AssemblyInfo.cs`

 ```csharp
 using Xunit;